Nobody enjoys riding in the rain but sometimes it’s unavoidable. And on those occasions you need to put something between you and the weather.

 DWR treatments are able the shed water because they increase the contact angle of moisture on a fabric by forcing a water droplet to maintain its surface tension, so when you see water beading on a fabric, the DWR is hard at work.
 When the DWR is applied to a fabric it creates what are called micropegs or microspikes that protrude from the fibres and prevent water from spreading out, forcing it to form round droplets.
 These 'beads' of water slide off the fabric without having the opportunity to seep in.

-Gore-Tex, Windstopper, and eVent are all internal membranes, which are sandwiched between two other materials – usually something abrasion resistant on the outside, with a soft liner on the inside.
+Gore-Tex, Thinsulate, Polartec and eVent are all internal membranes, which are sandwiched between two other materials – usually something abrasion resistant on the outside, with a soft liner on the inside.
 Even the Castelli Gabba Jersey is made using a Windstopper laminate fabric.

 The reason these lamination techniques allow for water repellent characteristics is that the inner membranes are actually full of holes.
 This may seem counter-intuitive, but a Gore-Tex membrane boasts nine billion pores, each 1µm — a millionth of a metre — wide, per square inch.
 The holes are big enough to allow water vapour created by sweat evaporation to escape but are too small for water droplets to sneak through.

 These internal membranes are quite fragile, which is why there's an abrasion resistant layer on the outside of the garment.
-This outer layer receives what's DWR treatment, and as we mentioned before the problem with DWR treatments is that they eventually wash away, causing a jacket to ‘wet out’, meaning the moisture escaping from inside, and landing on the outside saturates the outer fabric, clogging the pores of the membrane and eliminating breathability.
+This outer layer receives DWR treatment and, as we mentioned before, the problem with DWR treatments is that they eventually wash away, causing a jacket to ‘wet out’, meaning the moisture escaping from inside and landing on the outside saturates the outer fabric, clogging the pores of the membrane and eliminating breathability.

 When a jacket stops breathing, the moisture your body creates gets trapped inside, creating that unpleasant steaming sensation.